-Sweet, tart and creamy all at once, these frozen pops take on a grownup twist with a spirited nip of blanco tequila.
+Sweet, tart and creamy, these pops take on a grownup twist with a spirited nip of blanco tequila.

 8 oz. fresh or frozen cherries, stemmed and pitted